-(1) Prior to the public defence, the PhD candidate must give a trial lecture on a specified subject.
+- (1) Prior to the public defence, the PhD candidate must give a trial lecture on a specified subject.
 The purpose is to test the candidate's ability to acquire knowledge beyond the topic of the doctoral thesis and to convey this knowledge in a lecture situation.
 The lecture must last 45 minutes.
-The academic level of the lecture must be suited to master degree students or students in the final phase of a five-year programme of professional study.

-(2) The title of the trial lecture will be proposed by the evaluation committee and announced to the candidate ten (10) working days before the trial lecture.
+The academic level of the lecture must be suited to master degree students or students in the final phase of a five-year programme of professional study. - (2) The title of the trial lecture will be proposed by the evaluation committee and announced to the candidate ten (10) working days before the trial lecture.
 The topic should not be directly linked to the specific topic of the thesis but is normally intended to give a broader overview of the subject area.
-The trial lecture shall be held in English or Norwegian unless approval has been given to use another language.

-(3) If the faculty decides that the trial lecture should be held in connection with the public defence, the evaluation committee assigns the topic of the trial lecture and also assesses the lecture.
+The trial lecture shall be held in English or Norwegian unless approval has been given to use another language. - (3) If the faculty decides that the trial lecture should be held in connection with the public defence, the evaluation committee assigns the topic of the trial lecture and also assesses the lecture.
 If the trial lecture is not held in connection with the public defence, the faculty may appoint a separate committee to determine the topic of the trial lecture.
-At least one member of the evaluation committee shall then be appointed as a member of the committee which is to assess the trial lecture.

-(4) The committee is responsible for determining whether the trial lecture is approved.
-If the committee recommends that the trial lecture is not approved, reasons for this must be given.
-The trial lecture must be approved before the public defence of the thesis can be held.
+At least one member of the evaluation committee shall then be appointed as a member of the committee which is to assess the trial lecture. - (4) The committee recommends whether the trial lecture is to be approved or not approved.
+A negative recommendation must be reasoned.
+The trial lecture must be recommended approved before the public defence of the thesis can be held.